what is face reading?

 4 Acceptance that Face Reading does not cover every aspect of someone’s character and accept contrary opinions to your reading.
 If you feel the person is being honest, rather than defensive, there is often much to learn from feedback to your reading.

-5 Not to interpret someone's features as good or bad.
+5 Not to interpret someone’s features as good or bad.
 Try to see character traits as different shades of grey rather than black or white.
+Be descriptive rather than judgemental.

 6 Not to make lasting judgments based on face reading that may prejudice you, or other people, against someone.
 Use it to emphasis the positive aspects of someone and the ways in which you can interact most successfully with him or her.
 Always keep an open mind and measure your initial face reading against your long-term real life experiences with someone.